Part of the Communicable Disease Control Manual

-Chapter last reviewed and updated in May 2012.
+Chapter last reviewed and updated in September 2023.
+The updates made are under:

 This chapter covers arthropod-borne viral infections of greatest relevance to New Zealand, except yellow fever, which is discussed in a separate chapter.
 Most of the viruses discussed here are transmitted by mosquito and belong to the Flavivirus or Alphavirus genus.
 Many species also have bird or mammal transmission options.
 Viral haemorrhagic fevers are specified separately.